kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

 **Member Clusters** - Where workloads run:
 1. **Metric Collector**
-   - Queries local Prometheus every 30 seconds
+   - Connects to hub cluster to watch MetricCollectorReport in its namespace
-   - Reports workload health back to hub cluster
+   - Queries local Prometheus every 30 seconds using URL from MetricCollectorReport spec
-   - Creates/updates MetricCollectorReport in hub's `fleet-member-<cluster-name>` namespace
+   - Updates MetricCollectorReport status on hub with collected health metrics

 2. **Prometheus** (received from hub)
    - Runs on each member cluster